• Home

 • Garage Sale – Make a pile of items to save for a garage sale.
 This option is discouraging since it’s winter right now.
 You’d have to find a spot to store everything until garage sale season, and that takes away from the clean sweep effect.

 • Facebook Groups – I know we have several local Facebook groups to buy, trade, and sell items.
 Most of them have a quick turn around.
-Check for groups in your area to possibly unload some goods for fast cash.
+Check for groups in your area or just use Facebook Marketplace to possibly unload some goods for fast cash.

 • Offer Up – Another app that I see my Facebook friends using is the Offer Up app.
 I believe it’s the same concept of buying and selling locally.
 If you go this route, check for safe places in your neighborhood to make the trade.
 Our village has spots set up that are monitored for safe Craigslist or online selling type deals.